BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 No specific configuration.

+#### Pleroma.Upload.Filter.OnlyMedia

+This filter rejects uploads that are not identified with Content-Type matching audio/\*, image/\*, or video/\*

+No specific configuration.

 #### Pleroma.Upload.Filter.Mogrify

 * `args`: List of actions for the `mogrify` command like `"strip"` or `["strip", "auto-orient", {"implode", "1"}]`.